Is it possible to be good without God? Well, it depends on what you mean...

 “There is no fear of God before their eyes.”
 (Romans 3:10-18)

 I was reminded of this passage when the scandal broke about Penn State coach Joe Paterno failing to report a child molestor.
 People were amazed that such a righteous-seeming person screwed up that badly.
 But if they really knew how to examine their own hearts and conduct, they shouldn't have been surprised.
 He wasn't a hypocrite; his virtues were real, but they also weren't enough.
-That is how God views all of us.
+That is how God views even the best of us.
 And apart from God's protection, each of us would be similarly unreliable in situations of power—I don't say that we would all make the exact same mistake he did (although many of us would have!) but that we are all capable of similar treachery against our own best ideals.

 Fortunately, although we are all wicked, God has provided a way for us to be forgiven, cleansed, and healed through the death of Jesus.
 This is the Atonement, one of the core doctrines of Christianity.
 Through Jesus, God offers his grace to all of us.
 His offer is to purify us from sin, not because we deserve it, but because we need it.
 (And this is why, in accordance the canonization policy of this blog, I still ought to have said Saint Joe Paterno in the previous paragraph.)

 However, the offer requires that we accept it, trusting him for this forgiveness.
 And this is where faith comes in: